matteo-cadoni/TB_VIZ/readme.md

 4. Follow the instructions on the web page to upload a whole slide image (.CZI)

 ## Acknowledgements
-The Backend of this project is mostly based on the following repository: []
+The Backend of this project is mostly based on the following repository: [TBProject](https://github.com/matteo-cadoni/TBProject).

-The Frontend is mostly based on the following repository:
+The Frontend is mostly based on the following repository: VIZARR [VIZARR](https://github.com/hms-dbmi/vizarr)